-The in class exams will consist of approximately 50 multiple-choice questions.
+The in class exams will consist of approximately 50 multiple-choice questions including problem solving and data interpretation.
 These exams will only cover new material (i.e.-material covered since the previous exam)

-The final exam will be comprehensive and will likely consist of approximately 100 multiple-choice questions.
+The final exam will be comprehensive and will likely consist of approximately 75 to 100 multiple-choice questions.
 About 50% of the final exam will cover topics discussed since the third exam.
 The remaining 50% will cover topics discussed from the start of the semester.